theresascharl/RNAseq_clustering/README.md

-This repository contains R code to reproduce the analysis of the paper:
+This repository contains R code to reproduce the analysis of the
+paper:

 A Clustering Procedure for Three-Way RNA Sequencing Data Using Data Transformations and Matrix-Variate Gaussian Mixture Models

 1 Figure1.R

 Contains code to reproduce Figure 1:
-- generation of 2 artificial data sets
+- Generate the 2 artificial data sets,
-- visualization in the simplex and R2
+- Visualise the data in the simplex and R2.

 2 fission_data_preprocessing.R

-Contains code for Pre-processing of RNA-seq data:
+Contains code for Step 1: Pre-processing of RNA-seq data:

-- normalised expression profiles of the genes across time points for a biological unit and experiment are obtained,
+- Obtain normalised expression profiles of the genes across time points for a biological unit and experiment.
-- averages are taken across biological replicates and finally
+- Take averages across biological replicates.
-- differentially expressed genes are identified to reduce the number of observations.
+- Identify differentially expressed genes to reduce the number of observations.

 Output:
 - ALR profiles of differentially expressed genes